ConnorKeithCK/portfolio-ck/README.md

 # Projects

 Unfortunately, most of my work hides behind company firewalls and is therefore inaccessible.
-Some of my public work includes:
+Some of my public work(not open source, but projects have been released) includes:

 ## Joot